 The most significant advantage (of SEON) is the cost, which gives us a great ROI.
 That’s saving us on resources we can allocate to fulfilling our mission, which is to help our clients to grow faster by attracting and retaining more customers’

 Propello makes security maintenance of your programmes simple and stress free.
-In addition to the SEON fraud prevention solution, we adhere to the ISO 27001 Information Security Management framework, including regular penetration tests.
-We also operate on an IL4 hosting environment, which is the same type used by the Ministry of Defence!
+In addition to the SEON fraud prevention solution, we adhere to the ISO 27001 Information Security Management framework.
+This includes regular penetration tests.
+We also operate on an IL4 hosting environment, which is the same type used by the Ministry of Defence.

 Is Loyalty Fraud a Concern?